Lane Thomas Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.3 K/9, which ranks 22nd in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 23rd in MLB.

-- The Cardinals have a 4.53 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Cardinals' 4.52 team ERA ranks 23rd among all league pitching staffs.

-- Cardinals pitchers combine to allow 87 home runs (one per game), the first-fewest in baseball.
+- The Cardinals surrender the fewest home runs in baseball (89 total, one per game).

-- In his most recent time out on Saturday, the right-hander threw seven scoreless innings against the Chicago White Sox while surrendering four hits.
+- In his most recent appearance on Thursday, July 6 against the Miami Marlins, the righty threw 6 2/3 scoreless innings while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.